rt2zz/joiify/README.md

 # joiify
-Convert an idiomatic js/json object into a Joi schema
+Convert an idiomatic js/json object into a Joi schema.

+This makes it easier to read and write Joi schemas, especially if written inline, e.g. {a: 'string', b: ['number']}

+Note: Joiify does not cache the schema result, for optimal performance you should Joiify your scheme before validation time.

+Note2: Joiify will treat Joi objects as pass through so you can safely mix and match Joiify schemes with Joi schemas and do not have to worry about loss of functionality.
+E.G. Joiify(Joi.string()) compiles to Joi.string()

 ##Usage
 ```js